 What Services are Available on the Coral Coast?

 Stretching along the southern coast of Fiji’s main island, Viti Levu, the Coral Coast is a hotspot for resorts and tourist attractions.
-Beaches, river cruises, a national park, waterfalls and villages, they can all be found here, but what about the essential shops and services?
+Beaches, river cruises, a national park, waterfalls and villages can all be found here, but what about the essential shops and services?
 Most can be found in the Coral Coast’s main town, Sigatoka, while some services can even be found in the larger resorts.
 Find out what information, shops and services in the Coral Coast are available in the guide below.

 For more about the Coral Coast, check out The Complete Guide to the Coral Coast.